boyombo/boyombo.github.io/day3.md

     print('The number is not between 1 and 5')
 ```

-#### Operators
+#### Comparison Operators

 In order to compare things in python you use operators.
 There are a few boolean operators (operators that result in True or False)

 `==, !=, <, >, <=, >=`

 `x == 5` returns True if x is equal to 5 and False if not.
 `x != 5` returns True if x is not equal to 5 and False if x is equal to 5.
 `x > 10` returns True if x is greater than 10 and False if it is less.
 `x < 15` returns True if x is less than 15 and False if x is greater.
 `x <= 4` returns True if x is for example 4, 3, 2 or 1 but False if x is 6 or 7.
 `x >= 7` returns True if x is either 7 or greater than 7, and False otherwise.

 #### More blocks